Bury Tomorrow: Cannibal and Cameron's departure (2019–2021)

-In an Instagram Q&A with their fans, guitarist/vocalist Jason Cameron confirmed that a new album will be released in 2020.
+In an Instagram Q&A with their fans, guitarist/vocalist Jason Cameron confirmed that a new album would be released in 2020.
 On 29 November 2019, the band released the lead single of their upcoming album titled "The Grey (VIXI)" and its corresponding music video.
 On 10 January 2020, the band released the second single and title track "Cannibal" along with an accompanying music video.
-That same day, the band revealed the tracklist, album's official artwork and announced that their new upcoming sixth studio album Cannibal is set for release on 3 April 2020.
+That same day, the band revealed the track list, album's official artwork and announced that their new upcoming sixth studio album Cannibal was set for release on 3 April 2020.

 On 13 February, the band released the third single of the album titled "Choke".
 On 20 March, presumably due to the ongoing COVID-19 pandemic concerns, the band announced that they delayed the release of the album to 3 July in a bid to help them properly promote it.
 On 2 April, the band released the fourth single "Better Below" along with an accompanying music video.
 On 26 June, a week before the album release, the band released their fifth single "Gods & Machines".
 On 13 July 2021, the band announced that founding rhythm guitarist and clean vocalist Jason Cameron departed from the band on good terms.

-New members and The Seventh Sun (2022–present)
+New members and The Seventh Sun (2022–2023)

 Following the departure of Cameron, Bury Tomorrow performed at Slam Dunk Festival 2021 with two new members.
 The new members are Ed Hartwell (rhythm guitar) and Tom Prendergast (clean vocals and keyboards).
 On 24 March 2022, the band released a brand new single "Death (Ever Colder)" along with a music video.
 On 1 June, the band unveiled another single "Life (Paradise Denied)" and its corresponding music video.

 On 6 October, the band published the lead single "Abandon Us" and an accompanying music video.
-At the same time, they officially announced that their upcoming seventh studio album, The Seventh Sun, is set for release on 31 March 2023, whilst also revealing the album cover and the track list.
+At the same time, they officially announced that their seventh studio album, The Seventh Sun, would be released on 31 March 2023, whilst also revealing the album cover and the track list.
 On 28 November, the band released the second single "Boltcutter" along with a music video.
 On 15 February 2023, the band released the third single "Heretic" featuring Loz Taylor of While She Sleeps and its corresponding music video.
 On 16 March, two weeks before the album release, the band premiered the fourth single "Begin Again".

+Will You Haunt Me, with That Same Patience (2024–present)

+On 31 May 2024, Bury Tomorrow released the single "Villain Arc" and an accompanying music video.
+On 22 November, the band released another single "What If I Burn" and its corresponding music video.
+At the same time, they announced that their eighth studio album, Will You Haunt Me, with That Same Patience, would be released on 16 May 2025.
+On 24 January 2025, the band released the third single "Let Go" along with a music video.
+On 7 March, they released the fourth single "Waiting".
+On 25 April, the fifth and final single, "Forever the Night", was released.